Mercedes-Benz W125: Engine and transmission

 Like its W25 predecessor, the W125 used a 4-speed manual transmission.
 The gearbox design was changed to a constant mesh type, which provided better reliability compared to the sliding mesh transmission of the M25.
 In a constant mesh gearbox, the transmission gears are always in mesh and rotating, but the gears are not rigidly connected to the shafts on which they rotate.
 Instead, the gears can freely rotate or be locked to the shaft on which they are carried.
-The previous sliding mesh transmission required the gears to be spinning at roughly the same speed when engaged; otherwise, the teeth would refuse to mesh.